How To Get a SIM Card in India

 If, like me, being unconnected feels like you’ve lost a limb read on and I’ll guide you through the process of getting a local sim card in India.

 Pin Me 🙂

 Documents needed to get a local Sim Card in India

 Due to fears of terrorism, getting a sim card in India is not simply quickly picking one up in the shop, instead it requires a lot of documents before you can get connected and having a friend in India will help a lot for the address and reference parts.

 The main mobile phone networks in India are Airtel, Vodafone and Idea.
 If you’re planning on being in one region a lot then it’s worth asking around to see what the best network for connectivity and value is in the area that you are in.

-For example, Vodafone and Idea are good in Goa but the coverage by Airtel is poor.
+For example, Idea is good in Goa and Kerala but the coverage by Airtel is poor.
+Idea is poor in North India where Airtel is better.
 Idea is cheaper but can be a bit hit and miss in some areas.
 Vodafone generally has a pretty coverage across India but when I was in the mountains in the north of India (Himachal Pradesh etc) Vodafone hardly works at all so I had to get a new Airtel sim card.
 In the North East only Aircell had service so you can see it pays to ask around before choosing the network.